alexei379/CarND-Vehicle-Detection/writeup_template.md

 | LUV	| ALL	| 0.9645 |
 | YCrCb	| ALL	| 0.9611 |

 Next, I performed the same procedure to select best number of HOG orientations from [6, 7, 8, 9, 10] for the color spaces above.
-I got best results for LUV and YCrCb colorspaces using all chanels and 8 orientations.
+I got best results for `LUV` and `YCrCb` colorspaces using `ALL` chanels and `orientations=8`.

+Using the same method I selected number of `bins=64` for color histogram and size of `spatial=(16, 16)` for spatial binning of color.

+I tried various combinations of `[HOG, histogram, spatial]` features and classifier worked best with all 3 present.

+I stored the resulting parameters in `config.py` under `Classifier` section.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).